skocharllge/doxygen-template-insertion/readme.txt

 /home/srinivas/browser/src/a.c --->File added with doxygen template before function with "Message" as one of the function parameter

-/home/srinivas/browser/src/a.c.orig
+/home/srinivas/browser/src/a.c.orig-->orginal source code code

-Original source code file
+/home/srinivas/browser/src/a.c-->modified source with doxygen template inserted